AdobeDocs/cc-everywhere/src/pages/guides/concepts/generate-image-v2.md

 ## Feature configurations

 The new experience introduces several new feature configurations to the [`TextToImageAppConfig`](../../v4/shared/src/types/module/AppConfig.types/interfaces/TextToImageAppConfig.md#properties) object.
+They can be independently enabled or disabled to customize the module according to your needs.

 ### Community Wall